-San Francisco Zoo little puffer train is older than the zoo itself.
-It started out as tourist train that ran along the beach in Santa Cruz way back in 1907.
+San Francisco Zoo’s little puffer train is older than the zoo itself.
+It started as a tourist train that ran along the beach in Santa Cruz way back in 1907.
 In 1925 the little puffer started a 50-year run shuttling guest around the zoo.
-The train was retired in 1978 and returned to service at the zoo in in 1997.
+The train was retired in 1978 and returned to service at the zoo in 1997.

-The Sacramento River Train runs east from Woodland to West Sacramento along the Sacramento River and through rich agricultural land and the Yolo Wildlife Refuge.
-A highlight of the 28-mile excursion is crossing the Fremont Bridge, and 8,000-foot wooden trestle, considered by some to be the longest in the West.
+The Sacramento River Train runs east from Woodland to West Sacramento along the Sacramento River and rich agricultural land and the Yolo Wildlife Refuge.
+A highlight of the 28-mile excursion is crossing the Fremont Bridge and 8,000-foot wooden trestle, considered by some to be the longest in the West.

-Roaring Camp’s collection of steam engines is among the oldest and most accurately preserved regularly scheduled passenger service trains in America.
+Roaring Camp’s steam engine collection is among the oldest and most accurately preserved regularly scheduled passenger service trains in America.
 Roaring Camp offers two different tours to suit your tastes.
-The Roaring Camp & Big Trees is a steam-powered narrow gauge line using Shay and Heisler locomotives.
+The Roaring Camp & Big Trees is a steam-powered narrow-gauge line using Shay and Heisler locomotives.

-Jamestown 1897 State Historic Park one-of-a-kind experience affords visitors a unique experience to jump aboard authentic steam and diesel locomotives.
+Jamestown 1897 State Historical Park’s one-of-a-kind experience affords visitors a unique experience to jump aboard authentic steam and diesel locomotives.
 Ride in vintage passenger coaches on a six-mile, 40-minute round trip ride through the scenic Sierra Nevada foothills.

-Bonfante Railroad at Gilroy Family Gardens is narrow-gauge railroad pulled by 1/3 scale replica of an 1863 C.P.
+Bonfante Railroad at Gilroy Family Gardens is a narrow-gauge railroad pulled by a 1/3 scale replica of an 1863 C.P.
 Huntington steam locomotive.
 The stops at two stations along as it circles the theme park.
-Highlights of this train trip include the greenhouse, a tunnel, waterfall, and a bridge.
+Highlights of this train trip include the greenhouse, a tunnel, a waterfall, and a bridge.

-Casa de Fruta’s Narrow Gauge Railroad runs on a two-mile long track adjacent to Pacheco Creek.
+Casa de Fruta’s Narrow Gauge Railroad runs on a two-mile-long track adjacent to Pacheco Creek.
 This little train trip is quite extensive for a miniature train and lasts about 20 minutes.
-Casa de Fruta also features a carousel and kind playground.
+Casa de Fruta also features a carousel and a kind playground.
 And of course, there is the original fruit stand and a 24-hour restaurant on the premises.
 10021 Pacheco Pass Hwy, Hollister, CA 95023